FACTBOX - Key political risks to watch in Pakistan

 WORSENING RELATIONS WITH AMERICA

-An American investigation into the November border incident found that both U.S. and Pakistani forces were at fault, putting further strain on already deeply damaged ties.
-Pakistani officials said the attack was "deliberate".
+An American probe into the November border incident found that both U.S. and Pakistani forces were at fault, putting further strain on already deeply damaged ties.

 Washington has long pushed for action, military or otherwise, against the Haqqani militant network, one of NATO's deadliest foes in Afghanistan and thought to largely operate from North Waziristan.

-Islamabad has repeatedly said its forces are overstretched and it cannot afford to provoke a general tribal uprising.
+Islamabad has repeatedly said its forces were overstretched and it cannot afford to provoke a general tribal uprising.

-Reflecting American frustration with Pakistan, and the suspicion that there are links between Pakistan's powerful spy agency and militant groups, there have been many proposals to make U.S. aid conditional on more cooperation in fighting militants.
+Reflecting American frustration with Pakistan, and suspicion that there are links between Pakistan's powerful spy agency and militants operating in Pakistan and Afghanistan, there have been many proposals to make U.S. aid conditional on more cooperation in fighting militants such as the Haqqani network Washington believes operates out of Pakistan and battles U.S. troops in Afghanistan.

 In February, a leaked NATO report suggested that, according to Taliban detainees questioned, the influence of Pakistan's spy agency over the Taliban was undiminished.